 One of the primary challenges in the field of robotics is to successfully exploit simulation-based results and apply these results to real-world applications.
 Simulations are convenient as they provide data with low-cost, and can be run safely for long periods of time without risking potentially expensive hardware.
 However, in almost all cases (even for high-fidelity and expensive simulators), the simulation and reality will differ, i.e., $\lq$reality gap', due to error or mismatch from sensors and actuators that are difficult to correctly model.
 Because of this reality gap, it typically takes a significant amount of engineering effort to successfully train an agent in simulation and then transfer this learning to hardware.
 In previous work (see Section \ref{relatedWorks}), there have been numerous approaches to close this reality gap \cite{real_sim_overview}, however, these approaches still require intricate hand-tuning and substantial data collection.

-Ideally, one way to close the reality gap is to either have an accurate kinematic/dynamic model of the robot itself and/or directly use hardware data to inform, and improve the simulator.
-Still, the challenge remains in that access to a highly accurate kinematic/dynamic model is difficult and typically only sparse amounts of data can be received from hardware experiments.
-Thus, methods that can quickly improve a kinematic model, or a simulator using sparse amounts of data are needed.
+Ideally, one way to close the reality gap is to either have an accurate dynamic model of the robot itself and/or directly use hardware data to inform and improve the simulator.
+Still, the challenge remains in that access to a highly accurate dynamic model is difficult and typically only sparse amounts of data can be received from hardware experiments.
+Thus, methods that can quickly improve a dynamic model, or a simulator using sparse amounts of data are needed.

-In this work, our objective is to provide a method to learn the residual errors assumed to be non-linear and non-Gaussian between a simple kinematic or simulator model, and the real robot.
-By learning these residual errors, we can either improve an existing kinematic model to be closer to the real robot, or improve the simulator to be closer to the real robot.
+In this work, our objective is to provide a method to learn the residual errors assumed to be non-linear and non-Gaussian between a dynamic or simulator model, and the real robot.
+By learning these residual errors, we can either improve an existing dynamic model to be closer to the real robot, or improve the simulator to be closer to the real robot.
 The former may be useful for model-based controls (e.g., model predictive control) or for model-based planners, while the latter can be used for reinforcement learning (RL) applications.
-The residual errors are learned using deep learning, where the parameters of a neural network are updated with a state-of-the-art auto-tuning method \cite{menner2021kalman}, which can quickly converge to desired parameters (i.e., minimizing the difference between the current and reference model) through an Unscented Kalman Filter (UKF).
-A UKF is useful (relative to other filtering methods) as they can better handle non-linear and non-Gaussian residual errors.
+The residual errors are learned using a neural network, where the parameters of a neural network are updated through an Unscented Kalman Filter (UKF) which can quickly converge to desired parameters (i.e., minimizing the difference between the current and reference model) \cite{menner2021kalman}.
+A UKF is useful (relative to other filtering methods) as they can better handle non-linear and non-Gaussian residual errors during the update step.